jtamames/SqueezeMeta/docs/source/SQMtools.rst

 In addition to this, when generating a subset the completeness and contamination of bins can be recalculated according to only the contigs present in the subset.

 The different subset functions have different default behaviour.
-As a rule of thumb, functions that expect to retrieve whole genomes after subsetting (`subsetTax`, `subsetBins`) will perform renormalization, while functions that retreive arbitrary parts of a genome (`subsetTax`, `subsetContigs`, `subsetORFs`) will recalculate bin statistics.
+As a rule of thumb, functions that expect to retrieve whole genomes after subsetting (`subsetTax`, `subsetBins`) will perform TPM and copy number rescaling, while functions that retreive arbitrary parts of a genome (`subsetContigs`, `subsetORFs`) will recalculate bin abundance and statistics.

 The default behaviour of each subset function is listed in the table below, but it can be controlled manually through the `rescale_tpm`, `rescale_copy_number` and `recalculate_bin_stats` arguments.